Skip to main content

 Nipple shields

-Nipple shields won’t fix sore or cracked nipples but they can make feeding more comfortable until the cause is found.
+Nipple shields will not fix a poor latch, sore or cracked nipples.
+But they may make feeding more comfortable.

 When not to use nipple shields

-Nipple shields are not usually used until your 'milk comes in' 2 to 3 days after birth.
+Nipple shields are not usually used until your milk comes in.
+This is usually about 2 to 3 days after birth.

-If there are issues with latching or a premature birth they may be recommended for use sooner.
+If there are issues with latching or a premature birth you may need to use them sooner.

 Before using nipple shields